naqtn/GMnet-manual/engine/tutorial/7_player.md

 ```

 Replace the names with the names of your synced variables.
 These are the variables that we created above for our tutorial player.

+    ??? "tutorial player"
+    ???
+In some parts of this tutorial, it refers the program as "demo", while here refers as "tutorial".
+    ???
+I think that is little bit confusing for readers.

 All changes to these variables need to be made **BEFORE** using these functions.
 That means you either have to change them in begin step, or call ``mp_map_syncIn`` again after you changed variables.
 We recommend the first.
 And that's also what we are going to do in a minute.